saurabhburewar/Data-and-Networks_Hashtag-analysis/README.md

 ```
 - An edgelist and PNG is stored for the graph.

+### Analysis

+Make sure to install the following python libraries -
+- Networkx
+- Pandas

+Follow these steps to run -
+- Check the edgelist address in the notebook in the "read_edgelist" functions.
+- Run the code.
+- All the network measures calculated are printed.
+- The notebook has different cells for all the graphs that have been analyzed (just to keep the analysis results ready).

 ## Report

 You can read the full report [here](https://github.com/saurabhburewar/Data-and-Networks_Hashtag-analysis/blob/main/Report/Hashtag%20Network%20Analysis%20report%20final.pdf).